 When healthy eating becomes an obsession

-In a state of fear, we can place immense credence and expectation on our eating and lifestyle behaviours, possibly becoming dogmatic in our approach; potentially eroding the very health benefits we aspire to attain.
+In a state of fear, we can place immense credence and expectation on our eating and lifestyle behaviours, possibly becoming dogmatic in our approach and eroding the very health benefits we aspire to attain.
 This is becoming increasingly rampant with health bloggers, social media sensations and online diet programs and health gurus.

-Some of the individuals that run these sites appear to have a very fearful relationship with food and lifestyle behaviours that play out as attempting to control their health through certain actions that they now recommend.
-Their messages are appealing to others that desire control over their body and wish to prevent the further demise of their health.
-This has led to a psychological condition, which at present hasn’t been classified as an eating disorder, but is being used by some psychologists, orthorexia.
+Some of the individuals that run these sites appear to have a very fearful relationship with food.
+And have lifestyle behaviours that play out as attempting to control their health through certain actions that they now recommend.
+Their messages are appealing to those that desire control over their body and wish to prevent the further demise of their health.
+However, this has led to a psychological condition, which at present hasn’t been classified as an eating disorder, but is being used by some psychologists, orthorexia.

 When healthy eating becomes disordered eating